Rahulers20/User_and_Account_Creation/README.md

 ● Displays the username, password, and host where the account was created.
 This way the help desk staff can copy the

+Version 3 Script Pseudocode:

+● Is named "add-new-local-user.sh".
+(You add the word new to distinguish it from the original script.)

+● Enforces that it be executed with superuser (root) privileges.
+If the script is not executed with superuser privileges it will not attempt to create a user and returns an exit status of 1.

+● Provides a usage statement much like you would find in a man page if the user does not supply an account name on the command line and returns an exit status of 1.

+● Uses the first argument provided on the command line as the username for the account.
+Any remaining arguments on the command line will be treated as the comment for the account.

+● Automatically generates a password for the new account.

+● Informs the user if the account was not able to be created for some reason.
+If the account is not created, the script is to return an exit status of 1.

+● Displays the username, password, and host where the account was created.
+This way the help desk staff can copy the output of the script in order to easily deliver the information to the new account holder.